Kunzang Palyul Choling: Founding

 In 1988, Penor Rinpoche enthroned Jetsunma Ahkon Lhamo during the Rinchen Terzod cycle of esoteric empowerments at Kunzang Palyul Choling.
 At that time he ordained 25 monks and nuns, creating a large ordained community.
 In 1990, the temple purchased 65 acres of land and built prayer wheels and statues which Yangthang Rinpoche consecrated following the Nyingtig Yabshi empowerments.
 Ahkon Lhamo later moved to Sedona, Arizona, and the temple expanded there.
-She returned to Maryland in the early 2000's.
+She returned to Maryland in the early 2000s.

 Historically, the temple has hosted Buddhist teachers of the Nyingma lineage.
 Gyaltrul Rinpoche gave Nam Cho, generation stage, and tsa lung teachings.
 Jigme Phuntsok gave his own discovered teachings (terma), Kusum Lingpa gave the Yeshe Lama trekchod and togyal teachings, and Chagdud Tulku Rinpoche gave his Red Tara teachings.
 Dzigar Kongtrul Rinpoche was briefly in residence, and Khenpo Palden Sherab and Khenpo Tsewang Dongyal returned frequently to teach.

 Locations

 Poolesville, Maryland

 Kunzang Palyul Choling's main temple is located in suburban Maryland surrounded by the McKee-Beshers Wildlife Management Area.
-The main shrine is an antebellum-style mansion renovated into a Tibetan Buddhist style situated on 17 acres to one side of River Road, with 65 acres of walking trails in the Peace Park.
+The main shrine is an antebellum-style mansion renovated into a Tibetan Buddhist style temple situated on 17 acres to one side of River Road, with 65 acres of walking trails in the Peace Park.
 There are over twenty stupas, many Tibetan prayer wheels, gardens, and Buddha statues throughout the property.
-The largest stupas are the 36' Enlightenment and the 38' Migyur Dorje stupas, the latter of which houses a relic from Tulku Migyur Dorje and is located in the middle of the Peace Park.
+The largest stupas are the 36' Enlightenment and the 38' Mingyur Dorje stupas, the latter of which houses a relic from Tulku Mingyur Dorje and is located in the middle of the Peace Park.
 In 2022, a large statue of Guru Rinpoche was consecrated at the main entrance of the Peace Park.

-The main temple structure has been closed due to COVID, and the residence area has been closed to public activities awaiting renovations to comply with Montgomery County's Building Use and Occupancy Code.
+The main temple structure has been closed due to the COVID-19 pandemic, and the residence area has been closed to public activities awaiting renovations to comply with Montgomery County's Building Use and Occupancy Code.
 The prayer room, which is separate from the main building, remains open and houses all teachings and activities.
 The organization raised $1 million for the building of the new temple.
+The first wastewater phase of the renovations was completed spring 2023.